nwchemgit/nwchem-wiki/Compiling-NWChem.md

 ` % module load craype-hugepages64M`

-Strongly recommended: replace ga-5-3 (or ga-5-4) with GA/ARMCI developed
+Recommended: replace ga-5-3 (or ga-5-4) with GA/ARMCI developed
 by Cray.
 The software is hosted on github at
 <https://github.com/ryanolson/ga>.